NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   ``outage``                        0/1      Power outage schedule.
 0=power.
 1=nopower.
 Automatically overrides other columns.
 N/A
   ================================  =======  =================================================================================  ===============================

-  .. [#] Maximum power ratio detailed schedule for variable-speed HVAC systems (e.g., to model shedding controls per AHRI 1380)..
+  .. [#] Allows modeling, e.g., shedding controls per `AHRI 1380 <https://www.ahrinet.org/search-standards/ahri-1380-i-p-demand-response-through-variable-capacity-hvac-systems-residential-and-small>`_.

 Columns with units of `frac` must be normalized to MAX=1; that is, these schedules only define *when* energy is used, not *how much* energy is used.
 In other words, the amount of energy or hot water used in each simulation timestep is essentially the schedule value divided by the sum of all schedule values in the column, multiplied by the annual energy or hot water use.